kkauder/eic.github.io/_posts/2020-07-31-software-news.md

 on DATE.
 In the meeting, we will leverage everyone’s experience to define requirements for EIC Software and work together on common software projects based on these requirements.
-Project Greenfield includes all components of EIC Software, simulation, reconstruction, physics analyses, streaming readout, online monitoring, etc..
-Examples for common software in the community are ACTS, DD4hep, Gaudi, Geant4, JANA2, Jupyter, or ROOT.
+Project Greenfield includes all components of EIC Software: Simulation, reconstruction, physics analyses, streaming readout, online monitoring, etc. Examples for common software in the community are ACTS, DD4hep, Gaudi, Geant4, JANA2, Jupyter, or ROOT.
 The Expression of Interest for Software will include emerging technologies of Artificial Intelligence and Quantum